daniil/staticweb-hdydo/README.md

 We will use idle.js library to add user connection status information, install it by running `bower install idle.js --save` and make sure to add it to your index.html in your </head> section.

-Then we'll use idle.js for checking user status and 'child_changed' Firebase event for updating the appropriate user:
+Then we'll use idle.js for checking user status and `child_changed` Firebase event for updating the appropriate user:

 ```
 fbDataRef.child('connectedUsers').on('child_changed', function(snapshot) {